-Where can I get information about the master?
+Where can I get information about the Master's?
 Is there anywhere I can ask questions?

-Besides the information on our master’s page, these are additional sources of information you can use to orientate yourself on the master:
+Besides the information on our Master’s webpage, these are additional sources of information you can use to orientate yourself on the programme:

 I will not be able to submit all the required documents because my exams are postponed/school is closed.
 How should I proceed?